neondatabase/website/content/docs/manage/project-access.md

 ## How to share a project

 Sharing a project is performed from the **Settings** page in your Neon project.
 For step-by-step project sharing instructions, please refer to our [Project sharing guide](/docs/guides/project-sharing-guide).

+To grant access to a database within a Neon project, refer to [Manage database access](/docs/manage/database-access).